-The five-year relative survival ratio for males diagnosed with colorectal cancer in Alberta has improved by approximately 11% from 1984-1986 to 2002-2006 cohort years (Figure 6-16).
-The five-year relative survival ratio for colorectal cancer cases diagnosed in the period 2004-2006 is 62% indicating that out of males diagnosed with this cancer between 2004 and 2006, around 62% are as likely to be alive five years after diagnosis as males in the general Alberta population.
+The five-year relative survival ratio for individuals diagnosed with colorectal cancer in Alberta has improved in 2006-2008 compared to those diagnosed in 1989-1991 cohort years (Figure 6-15).

+The five-year relative survival ratio for males diagnosed with colorectal cancer in the period 2006-2008 is an estimated 65% indicating that out of males diagnosed with this cancer between 2006 and 2008, around 65% are as likely to be alive five years after diagnosis as males from the general population of the same age.